 The following management strategies will be implemented to minimise the risk of a fish disease outbreak.
-In addition to the procedures and protocols outlined in individual MEMPs, licence holders must comply with the following minimum requirements.
+In addition to the procedures and protocols outlined in individual MEMPs, licence holders must comply with the following minimum requirements:

-- stock (fish) must be marine finfish of a species that occurs naturally within the Pilbara and Kimberley Region (a condition of the Ministerial Statement); - all stock, other than brood stock sourced under permit from the wild and taken in the Kimberley or Pilbara regions, must be certified disease-free and accompanied by a health certificate issued by the Department before being moved into the zone; - a stock health surveillance program and quarantine procedures must be implemented; and - a biosecurity manager for each operation must be appointed and responsible for ensuring biosecurity measures are implemented.
+- stock (fish) must be marine finfish of a species that occurs naturally within the Mid West region (a condition of the Ministerial Statement); - all stock, other than brood stock sourced under permit from the wild and taken in the Mid West region, must be certified disease-free and accompanied by a health certificate issued by the Department before being moved into the zone; - a stock health surveillance program and quarantine procedures must be implemented; and - a biosecurity manager for each operation must be appointed and responsible for ensuring biosecurity measures are implemented.